syncfusion-content/wpf-docs/wpf/PivotGrid/Support-to-Hide-Fieldsin-PivotSchemaDesigner.md

 ---
 layout: post
-title: Hiding Fields in PivotSchemaDesigner
+title: Hiding Fields in Pivot Schema Designer
-description: Hiding fields in pivotschemadesigner
+description: Hiding fields in pivot schema designer
 platform: wpf
 control: Pivot grid
 documentation: ug
 ---

-# Hiding Fields in PivotSchemaDesigner
+# Hiding Fields in Pivot Schema Designer

 It is possible to hide the unnecessary fields from the PivotTable Field List using `ShowDisplayFieldsOnly` property.